opentensor/btcli/README.md

 ## Install on macOS and Linux

-You can install `btcli` on your local machine directly from source, PyPI, or Homebrew. **Make sure you verify your installation after you install**:
+You can install `btcli` on your local machine directly from source, PyPI, or Homebrew.
+**Make sure you verify your installation after you install**.

+### For macOS users
+Note that the macOS preinstalled CPython installation is compiled with LibreSSL instead of OpenSSL.
+There are a number of issues with LibreSSL, and as such is not fully supported by the libraries used by btcli.
+Thus we highly recommend, if you are using a Mac, to first install Python from [Homebrew](https://brew.sh/).
+Additionally, the Rust FFI bindings [if installing from precompiled wheels (default)] require the Homebrew-installed OpenSSL pacakge.
+If you choose to use the preinstalled Python version from macOS, things may not work completely.

 ### Install from [PyPI](https://pypi.org/project/bittensor/)